bonsairobo/building-blocks/examples/README.md

 downsampled.
 Chunk meshes are dynamically generated as the camera moves.

 You can run with either a blocky map or a smooth map.

 ```sh
 cargo run --example lod_terrain blocky
 cargo run --example lod_terrain smooth
 ```

+Controls:

+- WASD to move the camera in XZ plane
+- Shift and spacebar to move the camera on Y axis
+- Mouse to rotate the camera

 ![LOD Terrain](/examples/screenshots/lod_terrain.png)